North Wales rail frequency doubled with new timetable

 Two trains per hour will be available between Chester and Wrexham following rail timetable changes this December.

-From 14 December, the new timetable will deliver significant enhancements across North Wales by strengthening community connections, boosting cross-border travel, and providing more flexible travel opportunities.
+From 14 December, the new timetable will deliver enhancements across north Wales by boosting cross-border travel and providing more flexible travel schedules.

-These are further changes as part of the Network North Wales developments.
+These changes are part of the Network North Wales developments, also including:

 - An introduction of a new hourly service between Chester and Wrexham, doubling the frequency to 2 trains per hour.